nphorsley59/housing-model/README.md

 ### <div align="center">Qualitative Features</div>

-I also visualized some of the qualitative features that I expected to influence 'SalePrice'.
-Many of these described the location of the house and could be related, so I visualized them independently and together (Figure 6, 7).
+I continued my exploratory data analysis by visualizing some of the qualitative features I expected to influence 'SalePrice'.
+Several of these described the location of the house and could be related, so I visualized them independently and together (Figure 6, 7).<br/>

+**Figure 6.** Variation in sale price for four qualitative variables.
+'MSSubClass' describes the housing type and 'MSZoning' describes the zoning of the surrounding area.

+**Figure 7.** Relationships between 'Neighborhood', 'MSZoning', and 'MSSubClass'.

 ![alt_text](https://github.com/nphorsley59/Predicting_Sale_Price/blob/master/Figures/Qual_Feat_Boxplots.jpg "Qualitative Features")